Carina-P/ms3-best-books/TESTS.md

     - Press "Book Details"
     - The added review should appear in reviews list in "Book Details"-page

-Test use case US_011: As a user I want to edit my opinion of a book.
+Testing use case US_011, As a user I want to edit my opinion of a book:

 **TC_013** Edit opinion
 - How to test:
     - Log in with same user as added review and grade for